-Now it is easy to observe, that under action of $N_{\Aut_0(T)}(G)$ on the $H^1(G,T)$ all cohomology classes corresponding to fixed-point free actions are in the same orbit.
-Summing up, there is only one complex flat manifold $M$ with the integral holonomy $\varrho$ up to biholomorphism.
+Now it is easy to observe, that under the action of $N_{\Aut_0(T)}(G)$ on $H^1(G,T)$ all cohomology classes corresponding to fixed-point free actions are in the same orbit.
+Summing up, there is only one complex flat manifold $M$ with the integral holonomy representation $\varrho$ up to biholomorphism.